flutter/website/src/docs/development/platform-integration/c-interop.md

 ## Android

-### Link to a system library shipped with a target device
+### Platform library

-To link against a platform's system library, use the following instructions:
+To link against a platform library, use the following instructions:

 1. Find the desired library in the
    [Android NDK Native APIs][]
    list in the Android docs.
    This lists stable native APIs.
-   (**Question: What if it's not in the list?
-   Are you then unable to make it work?**)
 1. Load the library using
    [`DynamicLibrary.open`][].
    For example, to load OpenGL ES (v3):